Your Complete Guide to Fabrics and Materials in Fashion

 • Cotton Canvas

-A heavy-duty, tightly woven cotton fabric valued for its strength and texture, commonly used in bags, shoes, and prints.
+A heavy-duty, tightly woven cotton fabric valued for its strength and texture, commonly used in tote bags, shoes, and prints.

 • Glass